20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Vadim Petrakov

 Angel Falls is the world’s highest uninterrupted waterfall, with a height of 979 meters.
-The waterfall drops over the edge of the Auyantepui Mountain in the Canaima National Park.
-Angel Falls is one of Venezuela’s top tourist attractions, though a trip to the falls is a complicated affair.
+The waterfall drops over the edge of Auyantepui Mountain in the Canaima National Park.
+Angel Falls is one of Venezuela’s top tourist attractions, though a trip to the falls is complicated.
 The falls are located in an isolated jungle.

 Petra, Jordan